nrepl/nrepl/doc/usage.md

 Usage:

   --interactive            Start nREPL and connect to it with the built-in client.
+  --connect                Connect to a running nREPL with the built-in client.
   --color                  Use colors to differentiate values from output in the REPL.
 Must be combined with --interactive.
-  --bind                   Bind address, by default "::" (falling back to "localhost" if "::" isn't resolved by the underlying network stack).
+  --bind ADDR              Bind address, by default "::" (falling back to "localhost" if "::" isn't resolved by the underlying network stack).
+  --host ADDR              Host address to connect to when using --connect.
+Defaults to \"localhost\".
   --port PORT              Start nREPL on PORT.
 Defaults to 0 (random port) if not specified.
   --ack ACK-PORT           Acknowledge the port of this server to another nREPL server running on ACK-PORT.
   --handler HANDLER        The nREPL message handler to use for each incoming connection; defaults to the result of `(nrepl.server/default-handler)`.